 Certainly, I consider apologetics to be worshipful service and the Bible states that “the worker is worth his wages” (Luke 10:7).

-I support my wife and children on a meager income and work outside the field of apologetics in order to do so.
+I support my wife and children on one income and work outside the field of apologetics in order to do so.

 Yet, I felt the urge to attempt to inspire some level of empathy by reviewing a typical day: